 So an output CD for CICP in ISO/IEC was thus planned, and only the usual errata collection for AVC and HEVC.

-transfer char 14, 15 missing space
+It was said that in transfer characteristics 14 and 15, there was a missing space.

 See also the notes for the AHG report JCTVC-AM0002.